ganevdev/gatsby-starter-blog-grommet/src/pages/blog/hi-folks/index.md

 ---
-title: New Beginnings
+title: New Beginnings - no image post
 date: '2015-05-28T22:40:32.169Z'
-cover: './maple-leaves.jpg'
 ---

 Far far away, behind the word mountains, far from the countries Vokalia and